 Best Developmental Toys for 3 – 6-month baby

-This is a great toy to help baby learn cause and effect.
+This Little Tikes Tap-A-Tune Piano is a great toy to help baby learn cause and effect (while on tummy time!).
 The keys felt very similar to a real piano and the tune it produces is lovely.

 I love these velvety finger puppets.
 I used these to train my son on how to track objects.
 He’s usually enticed by the vibrant colors of the plushy creatures.
 As he gets a little bit older, I taught him how to say these animal names while we play.